fsschneider/DeepOBS/docs/user_guide/how_to_write_own_runner.rst

 Decide for a Framework
 ======================

-Since the latest DeepOBS version comes with TenorFLow and PyTorch implementations you first have to decide on the framework to use.
-If you decide for TensorFlow you Runner must inherite from the ``TFRunner`` class.
+Since the latest DeepOBS version comes with TensorFlow and PyTorch implementations you first have to decide on the framework to use.
+If you decide for TensorFlow your Runner must inherite from the ``TFRunner`` class.
-If you decide for PyTorch you Runner must inherite from the ``PTRunner`` class.
+If you decide for PyTorch your Runner must inherite from the ``PTRunner`` class.
 Both can be found in the API section of :doc:`../api/abstract_runner`.

 Implement the Training Loop